 This would install the executables into PREFIX/bin and the Python module into PREFIX/lib/python3.7/site-packages.

-If you need the bleeding edge version on master, you can download or clone the repo and install with:
+If you need the bleeding edge version on the main branch, you can download or clone the repo and install with:

-Depending on your setup, you might prefer/need one of these variants:
+Depending on your system, you might prefer/need one of these variants: